 WHAT YOU SHOULD KNOW:

 Genital warts are a sexually transmitted infection (STI) caused by the human papillomavirus (HPV).
 Genital warts are growths that appear in or on the penis, vagina, or anus.
+Genital warts are spread during genital, anal, or oral sex.
+A woman can also pass them to a baby when she gives birth.

 AFTER YOU LEAVE: